-In this post I will show you how you can modify the BIOS of your Dell OptiPlex 7010 so that it can support an NVMe SSD drive as a boot device.
+In this post I will show you how you can modify the BIOS of a Dell OptiPlex 3010, 7010 or 9010 so that it can support an NVMe SSD drive as a boot device.
 This is a follow up to a post I did on how boot a Dell OptiPlex 7020 with an NVMe drive.

 I also wrote an upgrade guide for the Dell OptiPlex 7010 which showed how to use Boot Disk Utility to boot from an NVMe drive by using a USB Stick.
 The method described in this post will allow the machine to boot natively without the need for any additional hardware.

-The Optiplex 7010 has a UEFI BIOS, but it does not contain the NVMe driver.
+Although these machines have a UEFI BIOS, they do not contain the NVMe driver.
 By adding the driver into the BIOS you can boot from a PCIe NVMe SSD.
 I managed to achieve these speeds with a Samsung 970 EVO Plus from Amazon:

 This is the same drive that I put into an OptiPlex 7020, but for reasons that I do not understand, the same drive is even faster in the 7010.

-Here is the PCI card and Samsung NVMe SSD installed in the machine:
+Here is the PCI adapter and the Samsung NVMe SSD installed in an OptiPlex 7010 Small Form Factor:

 Table of contents